ska-telescope/ska-gui-components/docs/src/TickBox.rst

-    "ariaDescription", "string", "No", "", "Used by Screen Readers" "ariaTitle", "string", "No", "AlertCard", "Used by Screen Readers" "checked", "boolean", "No", "false": "Sets the status of the checkbox" "defaultChecked", "boolean", "No", "false", "Sets the default status of the checkbox" "disabled", "boolean", "No", "false", "Disables the component if true" "fontSize", "number", "No", "28", "font size of the text used"
+    "ariaDescription", "string", "No", "", "Used by Screen Readers" "ariaTitle", "string", "No", "AlertCard", "Used by Screen Readers" "checked", "boolean", "No", "false", "Sets the status of the checkbox" "defaultChecked", "boolean", "No", "false", "Sets the default status of the checkbox" "disabled", "boolean", "No", "false", "Disables the component if true" "fontSize", "number", "No", "28", "font size of the text used"